leahnp/leahnp.github.io/_posts/2018-02-18-what-happened-to-kubernetes-cluster-federation.markdown

 tags: [Kubernetes]
 ---

 I’ve been involved in Kubernetes for a year and a half now.
-I have been drinking from a fire hydrant, trying to understand all things Kubernetes - the community direction, the proposals, the current solutions, the good, the bad and the ugly.
+I have been drinking from a fire hose, trying to understand all things Kubernetes - the community direction, the proposals, the current solutions, the good, the bad and the ugly.
 With so many Special Interest Groups (SIGs) and such a broad community iterating so rapidly, I have come to realize this scope of project is hard for most individuals to have a deep understanding in every area.
 Considering this, I have tried to keep a “broad, but shallow” understanding of the project by attending the weekly community meeting and Kubecon.
 But recently I wanted to get a “deep” understanding of a specific part of the Kubernetes ecosystem: Cluster Federation.

 Federation was always an interesting concept to me, but I had never explored beyond the initial concept of: “it’s a magical way to control multiple kubernetes clusters - potentially in multiple cloud providers and on bare metal and move workloads throughout the cluster federation”.